-Once you cross the beaver dam you will need to make your way through a somewhat open forest and head NW keeping the slopes of Rankin Pond Mountain to your right.
+Once you cross the beaver dam you will need to make your way through a somewhat open forest and head northwest, keeping the slopes of Rankin Pond Mountain to your right.
 Remain in the valley.
-Little Rankin Pond is a quaint little pond that cannot be approached very well, but gives a nice backcountry secluded feel with birding potential.
+Little Rankin Pond is a quaint little pond with a faint trail, but gives a nice, backcountry, secluded feel.

 Distance round trip: 0.8 miles for Ranking, 2.2 miles (both ponds)

 Approximate time round trip